symfony/ux/src/Turbo/README.md

 #### Sending Async Changes using Mercure: a Chat

-Symfony UX Turbo also supports the [Mercure](https://mercure.rocks) protocol.
-With this feature you can broadcast HTML updates to all currently connected clients.
+Symfony UX Turbo also supports broadcasting HTML updates to all currently connected clients, using the [Mercure](https://mercure.rocks) protocol or any other.

 To illustrate this, let's build a chat system with **0 lines of JavaScript**!